zhemao/hodgepodge/README.md

 Usage: `pdfcat [file1 file2 file3 ...]`.
 PDF file is printed to standard
 output.

-## mongomigrate.py

-A quick and dirty python script to migrate records from one mongodb collection to another.
-Usage is `mongomigrate.py [filename]`, where filename is the name of a configuration json file used by the script.
-If filename is not provided, it defaults to "migration.json".
-The json file should include a dictionary with two keys: "from" and "to".
-The values of these should be dictionaries with required keys "host", "port", "database", and "collection".
-There are also optional keys "username" and "password" if the mongodb instance is running in protected mode.
-The "from" dictionary also has an optional key "query" which is used to select the records to be migrated.
-If "query" is not provided, all records in the "from" collection are used.
-The "migration.json" file in this repository is a good example.

 ## webpipe.sh

 A shell script that takes HTML from standard input and displays it in your